-Commuting in Munich
+Commuting in Germany

 Relevance:

-All
+All Students

-It’s not worth buying single tickets at all if you plan on commuting regularly.
 Also keep in mind that free riding in the public transport will cost you 60 euros in fines if you are caught.
-If they catch you at least thrice, you’d rather just have bought the ticket.
+If they catch you at least once, you’d rather just have bought the ticket.

 2. Get a bike